Jisevind/dockgo/docs/stacks.md

 - `Reconcile` if the containers are already running and correct
 - `Deploy` if you want DockGo to recreate and own them

+### Running

+All stack containers are running (and healthy, if healthchecks exist).

+### Starting

+Containers are starting or waiting for healthchecks to pass.

+### Degraded

+Some stack containers are stopped or unhealthy, but at least one is still running.

+### Down

+All stack containers are stopped.

 ### Drifted